UvaCsl/HemoCell/doc/user_guide/Case.rst

   HemoCell hemocell(argv[1],argc,argv);

-Afterwards we must define the parameters for the lattice boltzmann simulation.
+Afterwards we must define the parameters for the lattice Boltzmann simulation.
 These are read in from the ``config.xml`` file:

 .. code-block:: c++

-  // Calculate and load in the lattice boltzmann parameters from the config file
+  // Calculate and load in the lattice Boltzmann parameters from the config file
   // that will be used later on.
 Pretend that we are calculating the parameters
   // for a pipe, to get an acceptable maximum velocity. param::lbm_pipe_parameters((*hemocell.cfg),50);